 My favourite murals in Zaspa

-There are so many different topics and styles in the Zaspa mural collection (browse the full collection here) that any street art fan is bound to find one or two that they absolutely love.
-Many of the pieces are made even more impressive due to their sheer size – you can get an idea from the photos, but trust me when I say that you have to see them in person to truly understand!
+There are so many different topics and styles of street art in Zaspa (browse the full collection here) that any art fan is bound to find one or two that they absolutely love.
+Many of the pieces are even more impressive due to their sheer size – you can get an idea from the photos, but trust me when I say that you have to see them in person to truly understand!

 Here are just a few of my favourites, which you can have fun hunting down if you do visit Poland: